 After I met my boyfriend online a year ago, he later told me that I was the third woman he had met on the site.
 I could barely bring myself to reveal that he was my 33rd, give or take a few over the previous couple of years.
 I worried that he would think I was a serial dater who was always looking for someone better.
 I wasn’t.
 I had agreed to go on lots of first dates (and occasional second and third) with mostly great guys, but none were a good fit.
 That’s because after ending a three year relationship, I was still trying to figure out what was a good fit for me.
 My boyfriend, on the other hand, was enviably methodical.
 He’d been dating for a few months since he split from his wife.
-So by the time he signed up online, he knew exactly what he was looking for, which happened to be my particular blend of “San Diego spice.”
+So by the time he dating sites, he knew exactly what he was looking for, which happened to be my particular blend of “San Diego spice.”
 And despite my peripatetic history, I liked him from the start.

 I’ve often wondered why the timing of online dating works so differently for people.
 I have one friend whose future husband was her second online date ever and another who met his future wife after bouncing around several sites for seven years.
 And both found really good matches for their unique personalities.